tekhuy/CV/Huy Le.md

 # Huy Le
-A Detective who has been desperately seeking his calling and has found it in the Tech world.
-I have solved hundreds of serious and complex investigations and have helped thousands of people through difficult situations.
-I want to create something that can help many people worldwide.
+A Detective who has been seeking his calling and has found it in the Tech world.
+I have solved numerous serious and complex investigations and have helped hundreds of people through difficult situations.
+I want to create something that can help people all over the world.

 ## Skills